prashant-singh-2001/gamified_tracker/API.md

 - ~~Inconsistent error shapes (raw `500`s / generic bodies instead of `ProblemDetail`)~~ — fixed for login failures and negative-`xp` validation.
 - ~~IDOR on writes: `POST /api/activitylog` and `POST /api/level` trusted a client-supplied `userId` in the body, so any authenticated user could log activities or grant XP **as any other user**~~ — fixed.
 The JWT now carries the numeric `userId`; `JwtFilter` injects it as a trusted `userId` header (overwriting/stripping any client-sent value) before the request is routed downstream; the write DTOs no longer accept `userId` in the body at all, and activity-service forwards the same header on its internal Feign call to gamification-service.

-Remaining non-issues, documented for awareness rather than as defects: `createdAt` is always server-set (client-supplied values on create endpoints are accepted but ignored); any caller can self-register as `ADMIN` (acceptable for a demo app); and **reads are intentionally open** — any authenticated user can view any other user's activity logs and level/XP stats (`GET .../{id}`, `GET .../user/{id}`) as a deliberate social/leaderboard-style feature, not an access-control gap.
+Remaining non-issues, documented for awareness rather than as defects: `createdAt` is always server-set (client-supplied values on create endpoints are accepted but ignored); any caller can self-register as `ADMIN` (acceptable for a demo app); **reads are intentionally open** — any authenticated user can view any other user's activity logs and level/XP stats (`GET .../{id}`, `GET .../user/{id}`) as a deliberate social/leaderboard-style feature, not an access-control gap; and **`bonusApplied`/`bonusMultiplier`/`leveledUp` are only ever real on the specific `POST` response that computed them** — every `GET` endpoint that returns an `ActivityLogResponse` or `LevelTrackerDto` hardcodes these three fields to `false`/`1.0`/`false`, since they're not persisted, only computed in-memory at creation time.
 Direct calls to `:8081`/`:8082` bypassing the Gateway are also unauthenticated, since neither service has its own security layer — the `userId` header is only trustworthy when it arrives via the Gateway or the internal Feign call.